ayjays132/PhillOS/README.md

 ## Getting Started

 For a step-by-step setup guide covering the bootloader, backend services, Tauri shell and Agent Mode, see [docs/getting_started.md](docs/getting_started.md).
+If you are installing the OS on hardware or preparing offline assets, consult [docs/install.md](docs/install.md).

 ## Building the Bootloader & Kernel